Sam Atkin

-Running career
+Biography

-Sam Atkin won the North of England cross-country under-17 men’s title in Blackburn.
+Atkin won the North of England cross-country under-17 men's title in Blackburn.
 Also a keen footballer and tennis player as a teenager, in athletics he started with Grimsby Harriers and moved to Cleethorpes and eventually Lincoln Wellington, where he teamed up with coach Rob Lewis.

-In 2011, aged 18, he had the chance to study in the United States and went to Lewis–Clark College in Idaho.
-Atkin’s progress was affected by a rare problem called Freiberg disease, where one of the metatarsals in his foot protrudes upwards, causing discomfort.
+In 2011, aged 18, he had the chance to study in the United States and went to Lewis–Clark State College in Idaho.
+Atkin's progress was affected by a rare problem called Freiberg disease, where one of the metatarsals in his foot protrudes upwards, causing discomfort.
 He graduated from LCSC with a degree in Business Management and Sports Administration in 2016, stayed in Idaho and also coaches other athletes.
-While coaching and competing he also studied at Western Governors University and graduated with a MBA in 2019.
+While coaching and competing he also studied at Western Governors University and graduated with an MBA in 2019.

 At the Sound Running Track Meet in California on 5 December 2020, Atkin ran the fourth fastest time by a British athlete over the 10,000 metres behind only Mo Farah, Jon Brown and Eamonn Martin.
 Despite starting that race as a pacemaker, he hit the Olympic qualifying time for the 2020 Tokyo Olympics where he represented Britain in the 10,000 metres race, but did not finish as he suffered an injury mid-race.

 On 27 January 2023 at the John Thomas Terrier Classic on a Boston University track, the 29-year-old broke Mo Farah's seven-year British 3000 m indoor record (7:33.1) with a time of 7:31.97.
-Atkin took 15 seconds off his personal best and set the fastest 3000 m (indoors or out) by a UK athlete in history as (Farah’s) outdoor record stood at 7:32.62 at the time.
+Atkin took 15 seconds off his personal best and set the fastest 3000 m (indoors or out) by a UK athlete in history as (Farah's) outdoor record stood at 7:32.62 at the time.
 On 19 March, he sliced four seconds off Marc Scott's 2020 British 5 kilometres record with 13:16 in Lille, France.